raspberrypilearning/Funny-Face-Follower/en/step_2.md

 ![add extension button highlighted](images/add-extension-annotated.png)

-+ Click on the **Pen** extension to add it.
++ Click on the **Video Sensing** extension to add it.

 ![pen extension highlighted](images/vision-extensions.JPG)

-+ The Pen section then appears at the bottom of the blocks menu.
++ The Video Sensing section then appears at the bottom of the blocks menu.

 ![video and facial rec extension blocks](images/video-face-blocks.JPG)

++Repeat these steps with the **Facial Recognition** extension.

 --- /collapse ---